sanyuered/WeChat-MiniProgram-AR-TFJS/README.md

 ```
 ## Known Issues

 When using face detecting with face landmarks, a memory leak will occur on Android Wechat.
-The Mini-program will slower and slower on a few minutes, but iOS Wechat has no the issue.
+The Mini-program will be slower and slower on a few minutes, but iOS Wechat has no the issue.
 When using "Access a Camera" mode, the default value of parameter "isWithFaceLandmarks" is "false".